oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 **Step 5:**
 <br>Specify region and compartment from where the data has to be exported.
 Multiple options can be selected to export from multiple regions/compartments.
+If resources have to be exported from all regions/compartments, do not select any option from the dropdown.
 <br>It also asks for service specific filters like display name patterns for compute.
 Leave empty if no filter is needed.

 <img width=500 height=500 alt="Screenshot 2024-01-17 at 7 10 56 PM" src="../images/jenkins_filters.jpg"><br>